ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperGuide.md

 ## Building the Project
 All Ikasan projects are just standard Java Maven project containing,
 - `pom.xml` - parent Maven build pom
-- `bin` - standard Ikasan command line scripts
+- `bin` - standard Ikasan command line environment scripts
 - `distribution` - standard Maven packaging to create a distributable Ikasan module
 - `jar` - all the Java code for this module